yuehaowang/OpenGL_grocery/README.md

 # OpenGL Grocery

-Learning and Practice of Modern OpenGL.
+The Grocery of Modern OpenGL.

 ## Prerequisites